chromium/chromium/docs/vscode.md

 sufficient to press `Ctrl+R` and enter `<n>`.

 #### Working on Laptop
-Because autocomplete is provided by the You-Complete-Me extension, consider disabling C/C++ autocomplete and indexing to save battery.
-In addition, you might want to disable git status autorefresh as well.
+You might want to disable git status autorefresh to save battery.

 ```
 "git.autorefresh": false,
-"C_Cpp.autocomplete": "Disabled",
 ```

 ### Unable to open $File resource is not available when debugging Chromium on Linux